 - (a) Indirect ownership through HMC

 - (b) Indirect ownership through HMC, CMC and TMC

-- (c) Indirect ownership through CExCI

-- (d) Indirect ownership through EPI
+- (c) Indirect ownership through CExCI(d) Indirect ownership through EPI

+- (e) Incorporated in BVI on June 18, 2019

+- (f) Disposed on September 18, 2019

+- (g) Disposed on August 28, 2019

-The consolidated financial statements comprise the financial statements of the Group as at December 31, 2018 and 2017.
+The consolidated financial statements comprise the financial statements of the Group as at December 31, 2019 and 2018.
 The financial statements of the subsidiaries are prepared for the same reporting year as the Parent Company using uniform accounting policies.
 When necessary, adjustments are made to the separate financial statements of the subsidiaries to bring their accounting policies in line with the Group's accounting policies.